oracle-livelabs/database/edition-based-redefinition/create-atp/create-atp.md

-# Provision an Oracle Autonomous Database- Autonomous Transaction processing
+# Provision ATP Database

-## Introduction

 This lab walks you through the steps to get started using the Oracle Autonomous Database Autonomous Transaction Processing [ATP] on Oracle Cloud.
 In this lab, you will provision a new ATP instance.

 >**Note:** It is assumed your OCI account have right IAM policies to provision ATP database and have access to Cloud Shell.
 If not, please setup the right policies before proceeding further

-Estimated Time: 5 minutes
+Estimated lab time: 10 minutes

 Watch the video below for a quick walk-through of the lab.
 [Provision an ADB Instance](videohub:1_22f82n6x)